accesscode-2-1/unit-0/2015-03-12_imperative-thinking.md

 ### 1. Understand the problem
 ##### Restate the problem in plain language.
-At the beginning, we'll often give you a problem statement.
-But as you grow as a programmer, you'll start encountering problems without clear problem statements.
+At the beginning, we'll often give you a problem statements.
+But as you grow as a programmer, you'll encounter problems without clear problem statements.
 Try to be clear about what it is you want to do.
+For example:

 > "Fizz Buzz is a program that starts at 1 and counts to 100.
 When a number is divisible by 3 it prints 'Fizz', by 5 is prints 'Buzz', and by both it prints 'Fizz Buzz'."